The original do-it-yourself travel guide to Europe SM

 When getting a room, specify whether or not you want a toilet in the room.
 Many rooms in Europe do not have a toilet.
 If there is no toilet in the room, there will be one in the hallway or on another floor.

 Toilets in the hallways of many French hotels seem to have been installed in a broom closet as an afterthought.
 They are never heated and always feature an open window.
 Toilet paper, when available, has a texture somewhere between newsprint and crepe paper.
-Many travelers carry their own TP which guarantees that they'll have a roll of good white stuff when the facilities don't.
+Many travelers, including me, carry their own TP which guarantees that they'll have a roll of good white stuff when the facilities do not.

 Shower